 0.16075~

-The probability of getting two sixes out of five throws is approximately 0.16, or 16%.
+The probability of getting two 6s out of five throws is approximately 0.16 (or 16%.)

 The Law of Large Numbers

-The Law of Large Numbers states that “as the number of identically distributed, randomly generated variables increases, their sample average approaches their theoretical average.”
+The Law of Large Numbers states, “as the number of identically distributed, randomly generated variables increases, their sample average approaches their theoretical average.โ

 What does that mean?

-However, if you tossed the coin 10 times, you may land heads 7 out of the 10 tries, making it 70/30.
+However, if you toss the coin 10 times, you may land heads seven out of the 10 tries, making it 70/30.

-But the greater the number of times you flip the coin, the closer the average outcome will get to being 50/50.
+But the greater the number of times you flip the coin, the closer the average outcome will be to 50/50.ย

 Central Limit Theorem